-Beech or Fagus, to use its Latin name is a genus of deciduous trees.
-Beech trees grow in a range of soil types, except for waterlogged soils.
+Fagus, to use its Latin name, is a genus of deciduous trees.
+Fagus sylvatica (European beech) is a popular choice for ornamental trees, due to the range of form and foliage colour.
 The leaf canopy casts an attractive but dense shade so only plants tolerant of full shade will grow at the base of beech trees.

 Beech trees are monoecious, meaning that their male and female reproductive parts are on the same plant.
 The male flowers are wind pollinating catkins.
 Fagus trees produce edible nuts, called beechmast or beechnuts, however they are very bitter.
 Some say that the Neolithic tribes introduced beech trees to Europe because of the edible nuts.